 Do the graders really work?
 Are they a fit for most companies out there?

 I think not.
 One thing I do is a lot of research.
-My research in this case tells me more are against this then for it.
-Some website graders take a good amount of points off if you do not have a Twitter accoun Really?
+My research, in this case, tells me more are against this than for it.
+Do some website graders take a good amount of points off if you do not have a Twitter account Really?
 Fewer points for not being on Twitter?
 I can see a restaurant, bar, actor or entertainer (to name few) being on Twitter but is this really what a website should be based on?
 Shouldn’t it be based on more than being on one social media network?
 Think about it is someone really going to follow a dentist or chiropractor on twitter to see whose teeth they pulled or backs they cracked?
-Im not saying that in a negative way but I can think of ten things off the top of my head to do for those types of clients that will boost SEO and visits than putting them on twitter.
+I’m not saying that in a negative way but I can think of ten things off the top of my head to do for those types of clients that will boost SEO and visits than putting them on twitter.